sourcegraph/handbook/content/support/debugging-cheat-sheet.md

 # Debugging cheat sheet

 The following document exists to help CS debug commonly encountered customer issues.
-It's purpose is to simplify the troubleshooting process in the form of step-by-step processes to take when working with folks who need our help.
+It's purpose is to simplify the troubleshooting process in the form of hinting first stops of where to explore when working to solve issues raised by our customers.

 <!--
 Template table for all sections! :)